LauraDiao/Anomaly_Detectives/docs/dane-details.md

 DANE, which stands for Data Automation and Network Emulation, is a dataset generation tool that can emulate diverse ranges of network traffic representative of the real world.
 The DANE tool allows us to custom configure network conditions such as latency and packet loss and generate network traffic data associated with the configured conditions.

 # How to generate data with DANE
-Tutorial on DANE using Linux machine.
+The following section details how you can generate data with DANE on a Linux machine.
+These are the same steps that were followed to generate data for our project.
 ### 1. Environment Setup
 The following packages are required to use DANE for data generation:
 * `make`